The Importance Of Taking Photos Of All Bed Bug Evidence

 - Fecal spots from bed bugs

 - Progression of the bites

-A series of good quality photographs that document as much as you can find are essential to receive compensation for your injuries and damages that you’ve suffered.
+A series of good-quality photographs that document as much as you can find is essential to receive compensation for your injuries and damages that you’ve suffered.
 Failing to take a few minutes to snap these photographs could cause you to lose a significant amount of money for your claim.